 “Oh yes,” I answer.
 Where do I start?
 “I get all kinds of ideas about how women are women only if they are beautiful, work in low-paid jobs, have children and do everything their fathers, husbands and brothers tell them to do.
 I’ve also learned that women exist for men’s sexual pleasure, there’s nothing as important as being a virgin and if I ever meet my One True Love then I’ll know it because he’ll violate my consent and put the blame on me.”

 Gaston muses thoughtfully.
-“You know what, Anna Stasia, I think you’re the first person to ever change my mind about something.
+“You know what, it is right for a woman to read!
+Anna Stasia, I think you’re the first person to ever change my mind about something.
 Wow.
 You’re such a strong, smart woman, I’m in awe of you.”

 I flush.
 My inner sidekick jumps up and down with excitement.